rojo-rbx/rojo.space/docs/6.x/new-game.md

 ## Building Your Place
 Now that we have a project, one thing we can do is build a Roblox place file for our project.
 This is a great way to get started with a project quickly with no fuss.

-All we have to do is call `rojo build`:
+All we have to do is run `rojo build` from inside the project's folder:

 ```sh
 rojo build -o MyNewGame.rbxlx